NukoAqua/mpy-tools/COMMON_TOOLS.md

 - Add CLI flags noted above; support recursive deploy.
 - Externalize branding, hosts, paths, and command maps to config/plugins.
 - Provide `.example` configs; remove vendor binaries from the submodule.

-## Next Steps
-- Option A: Extract generic parts into `tools/common/` here and refactor incrementally.
-- Option B: Create a standalone `mpy-tools` repo, move the generic tools, then add it here as a Git submodule.